 What have we learned?

-It is over two years since the first lockdown and now more than a year since HART published its paper COVID-19: an overview of the evidence.
-We asked all the original authors to go back and review their article and update with relevant publications, revising their conclusions as appropriate.
+It is now two and a half years since the first lockdown and eighteen months since HART published its paper COVID-19: an overview of the evidence.
+Over the last few months, we asked all the original authors to go back and review their articles and update with relevant publications, revising their conclusions as appropriate.
 These chapters spelled out either evidence of harms from the pandemic policies or theoretical concerns.

 A year later the evidence is coming in and it is damning.
 This ‘updates’ series will hopefully form part of HART’s evidence to the Independent Review.